What is the goal of the CEASE Network?

 - other committed stakeholders, among them people in existing coalitions working to reduce the harm of the illegal sex trade

-Each team employs a localized strategy with tactics designed to achieve the 20 percent reduction goal.
+Each team employs a localized strategy with tactics designed to achieve the reduction goal.
 Together these teams create a larger learning community to share successes and challenges.